Family Guy season 20: Release

 The season premiered on September 26, 2021, airing on Sundays as part of Fox's Animation Domination programming block, along with The Simpsons, Bob's Burgers, Duncanville and The Great North.
+In Canada, the season aired new episodes 2 weeks after its airdate in United States on Disney+ through its Star hub.
 In the UK, the season started airing new episodes every Wednesday on Disney+ through its Star hub starting on November 3.
-In Australia new episodes air weekly on Disney+ simultaneously with 7 Mate.
+In Australia, new episodes air weekly on Disney+ simultaneously with 7 Mate.

 Critical reception

-John Schwarz with Bubbleblabber.com gave the season a positive review.
-Stating "I think Family Guy season 20 is a bit of a “rebuilding year” for the show.
-For starters, the series introduced not just the aforementioned Zahir doing an awesome job as the new voice of Cleveland, but also the likes of Chris Parnell, Peter Macon, Jay Pharoah, and Patton Oswalt have all portrayed new characters that appear to be on the road to that of “recurring” status, and all of whom play really funny and fresh new characters."

-Though he criticized the focus on anthology episodes, mainly 'Rock Hard' and 'HBO-No'.
-But praised the risks taken in the episode 'First Blood' and concluded "Parnell and Zahir are the types of ingredients that can really help put new logs on this fire to keep it warm, and we await if this franchise has the goods to go another 20 seasons."
+John Schwarz with Bubbleblabber.com gave the season a positive review, stating, "I think Family Guy season 20 is a bit of a "rebuilding year" for the show.
+For starters, the series introduced not just the aforementioned Zahir doing an awesome job as the new voice of Cleveland, but also the likes of Chris Parnell, Peter Macon, Jay Pharoah, and Patton Oswalt have all portrayed new characters that appear to be on the road to that of "recurring" status, and all of whom play really funny and fresh new characters."
+Schwarz praised the risks taken in the episode 'First Blood,' though he criticized the focus on anthology episodes, mainly 'Rock Hard' and 'HBO-No'.
+He concluded, "Parnell and Zahir are the types of ingredients that can really help put new logs on this fire to keep it warm, and we await if this franchise has the goods to go another 20 seasons."